Protect your legacy with our Professional Will Writing Service

 • Those who are not as familiar with using online services

-The appointment itself usually takes around an hour, whether online or at home.
+The appointment itself usually takes around an hour.
 After that, our legal team carefully drafts and checks your Will before sending it to you.
 You’ll normally receive an initial draft within 7 days, and your completed Will within 14 days.

 If you die without a valid Will, your estate is distributed according to the rules of intestacy.
 This means the law decides who inherits, and it might not be the people you would have chosen.
 For more details, see our guide to the Rules of Intestacy or try out our Intestacy quiz.